Using Parentheses (Round Brackets)

-- All the crew survived (even the dog).
+- The whole crew survived (even the dog).

-- All the crew survived.
+- The whole crew survived.
 (Even the dog survived.)

-- All the crew (The crew was four men and a dog) survived.
+- The whole crew (The crew was four men and a dog) survived.
+(Note there is no period (full stop) after "dog.")

-Round Brackets for Additional InformationRound brackets are used to insert additional information in text.
+Parentheses for Additional InformationParentheses are used to insert additional information in text.
 If you were to remove the brackets and the information inside, the text would still work.
 For example:

 - Set in the 17th century, The Three Musketeers ("Les Trois Mousquetaires" in French) is a novel by Alexandre Dumas.